bcgov-nr/action-builder-ghcr/README.md

 # Output

-If a build has been generated this action will output 'true`.
+If a build has been generated this action will output `true`.

 ```yaml
 - id: meaningful_id_name